Flask-FlatPages/Flask-FlatPages/docs/index.rst

 This design was decided with `Flask-Static`_ in mind but should work even if you don’t use it: you already restart your production server on code changes, you just have to do it on page content change too.
-This can makes sense if the pages are deployed alongside the code in version control.
+This can make sense if the pages are deployed alongside the code in version control.

 .. _Flask-Static: http://packages.python.org/Flask-Static/